John Dwight Smith

 - Born November 8, 1963 in Tallahassee, FL USA

-Smith was a rookie outfielder on the 1989 division-winning Cubs team, and finished behind teammate Jerome Walton in the Rookie of the Year voting.
-He hit .324 that year, often batting second in the lineup after Walton or third in the lineup after Walton and Ryne Sandberg.
+Smith was a rookie outfielder on the 1989 division-winning Cubs team, and finished behind teammate Jerome Walton in the Rookie of the Year voting that year.
+He hit .324, often batting second in the lineup after Walton or third in the lineup after Walton and Ryne Sandberg.

 He didn't hit as well the next several years, but came back to hit .300 again for the Cubs in 1993, and slugging .494.

 He signed as a free agent in 1994 with the California Angels, and was traded in mid-season to the Baltimore Orioles.
-He finished out his career in 1995-1996 with the Atlanta Braves, appearing in over 100 games each year, often as a pinch-hitter.
-In the second game of the 1995 World Series, he pinch-hit for Tom Glavine and hit a single.
+He finished out his career in 1995 and 1996 with the Atlanta Braves, appearing in over 100 games each year, often as a pinch-hitter.
+In the Game 2 of the 1995 World Series, he pinch-hit for Tom Glavine and hit a single.

 His career spanned 8 years, and while he appeared in 100+ games six different times, he never had more than 343 at-bats in a season.
 As a result, he never had enough plate appearances to appear among the league leaders in any category.